aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 and *f* is the canonical representative of metafunctions relative to the input set *U* *X*.

 Our proposed metacategories in this document (and the remaining documents) will use a variety of types *A* for objects, but will always use the type of metafunctions from sets to sets as arrows.
 We will also always have a function *U* taking an object to an underlying set.
-The relation *R* will give the restriction on function including properties the function should have (e.g., being a homomorphism of some kind).
+The relation *R* will give the restrictions on function including properties the function should have (e.g., being a homomorphism of some kind) for them to qualify as arrows of the metacategory.
 Since **CFHom** requires the metafunction to be canonical, there will be at most one representative of each intended function.
 It will always be necessary to check that *R* respects the **MetaFuncEquiv** equivalence relation, but in all our examples this will be clear.

 #### Metacategory of sets